 The Corporation currently enforces "due-on-sale" clauses in conventional fixed-rate mort-gages purchased by the Corporation pursuant to commitments issued on and after November 10, 1980 and in conventional mortgages covering properties whose sale has been facilitated by "wraparound" or second mortgages made by institutional lenders.
-Because approximately 60 percent of the Corporation's portfolio loans (including all FHA and VA loans) do not contain any such clause, however, and a number of states substantially prohibit the enforcement of such clauses in loans originated or assumed during certain periods prior to October 15, 1982, the Corporation has been unable to prevent assumptions on a major portion of its portfolio.
+Because approximately 60 percent of the Corporation's portfolio loans (including all FHA and VA loans) do not contain any such clause and a number of states effectively prohibit (generally until October 15, 1985) the enforcement of such clauses in loans originated or assumed during certain periods prior to October 15, 1982, the Corporation has been unable to prevent assumptions on a major portion of its portfolio.